Explanatory Dictionary of the Living Great Russian Language: 1955

 In 1955, the dictionary was reprinted in the Soviet Union again with a circulation of 100,000.
 This sixth edition relied also on that of 1880–1883 (i.e. without obscene words).
 Copies of the second edition were used as the source for the stereotype (photographically reproduced) reprint.
-However, this was not an exact reproduction of an original: derivatives of the root жид (jew) were removed from page 541 of volume 1.
+However, this was not an exact reproduction of an original: derivatives of the root жид (zhyd, jew) were removed from page 541 of volume 1.

 This ambiguous censorship stems from controversy over the use of two roots used concurrently in Russian and in many other European languages.
 Although Russian жид is equivalent to žid, English: jew; while еврей corresponds to hebrejci and English: hebrew, the first form (widely used in Russian literature through the 19th century (Lermontov, Gogol et al.)) was later considered an expletive with a tinge of antisemitism.
 To ensure "political correctness", the 1955 editors decided to remove the entire entry, keeping the original page numbers by increasing the line spacing on the censored page.